wanjikuKim-collab/Phase-3-React-Sinatra-Independent-Project/README.md

 - [Faith Kimani](https://github.com/wanjikuKim-collab)

 ## Introduction

-- Build a web basic API with Sinatra and Active Record to support a React frontend

-## Introduction
 My application is a simple movie review app.
 You can Create a new review, view(Read) a list of all reviews on a given movie/series, edit(Update) an already existing movie and finally delete a review.
 This was based of my phase 2 React Netflix clone which, as the name suggests was a Netflix clone.
 To build on this concept, I wanted to add a Netflix review application where viewers are able to give feedback on movies and shows watched.

 This project is separated into two applications: